 KNX has no central controller.
 Each device is intelligent in its own right and the bus is the shared medium — fundamentally different from a Modbus master/slave or polled BACnet system.
 KNX devices speak when they have something to say, not when they are asked.

-For a UK electrician, KNX sits in the same territory as DALI lighting control and building management systems — extra-low-voltage control wiring layered on top of mains power, governed by BS 7671 Section 528 for segregation, and commissioned in software once the wiring is complete.
+For a UK electrician, KNX sits in the same territory as DALI lighting control and building management systems — extra-low-voltage control wiring layered on top of mains power, governed by BS 7671 for segregation and protective separation, and commissioned in software once the wiring is complete.

 Free download